tobyweston/blog/source/_posts/2014-02-18-method-references-in-java8.md

 ## Caveat

 **†** There's a caveat here; the example isn't a closure, so my comment about that being a distinguishing feature isn't quiet true.
 If, as in the later examples, it closes over some `x` (as is more likely), great.
 If however, you use a literal value (as in my starred example), it wont close over the term `x` so it's back to being a lambda.
-So doesn't _have_ to be a closure, it's just more than likely to be one.
+So it oesn't _have_ to be a closure, it's just more than likely to be one.
 For example;

 ``` java This time the "reference to an instance method of a arbitrary object supplied later" is a Lambda, not a closure
 public void example() {